smartbch/docs/testnets.md

 Test coin faucet can be found at http://34.92.246.27:8080/faucet

+We sincerely thank [Allen Day](https://github.com/allenday) for donating several cloud servers to bring up this testnet.

 In this testnet, the gas price can be as low as 1Gwei.

 To join this testnet as a non-validator node, follow the steps below: